How young voters helped Biden win Minnesota

 At a small, tight-knit private university in Winona, the leaders of both the college Democrats and Republicans found unity and cast votes for Democratic presidential candidate Joe Biden, saying they were looking to turn a page on the nation's divided politics.

-Jonathon Krull, head of the College Republicans at Saint Mary’s University of Minnesota, explained it as a step away from the past four years of political combat over President Donald Trump.
+Jonathon Krull, head of the College Republicans at St. Mary's University of Minnesota, explained it as a step away from the past four years of political combat over President Donald Trump.

 "I felt as if it's time we move forward, put the partisanship aside and come together," Krull said.